-PCS provides laptops for students in grades 9-12.
-The school-provided computer should be the primary device used by a PCS student.
-Laptops, tablets, personal computers, cell phones, and other such devices are generally not allowed.
-Teachers may, at their own discretion, choose to allow devices in the classroom for specific purposes as they deem necessary.
+Except in certain online classes, laptops, tablets, personal computers, cell phones, and other such devices are generally not allowed.
+Teachers may, at their own discretion, choose to allow devices in the classroom for specific educational purposes as they deem necessary.

-Earbuds/headphones may only be used for educational purpose and may only be present in classrooms at the request of the teacher.
+Earbuds/headphones may only be used for educational purposes and may only be present in classrooms at the request of the teacher.
+Students in study hall may listen to music from a pre-approved playlist.